 The software gets better.
 The processors get better.
 The batteries get better.
 The cameras get way better.
-And a wait-and-see attitude toward NFC (and every other fad-technology that attempts to interface with the “real world,” yes I’m looking at you QR codes, you miserable failures) is justified.
+And a wait-and-see attitude toward NFC (and every other fad-technology that attempts to interface with the “real world,” yes I’m looking at you QR codes, you awful, misguided things) is justified.

 Most of the low-hanging fruit has been plucked at this point.
 So, what is there really left to design, that doesn’t amount to diminishing returns?

 Maybe the only answer to that is “whatever exciting and secretive thing will cannibalize the smartphone as we know it.”
 Let’s follow up in a few years on how that all worked out.

 We might get minor revisions to the iPhone for a few more years, even if there’s something truly mind-blowing in the works.
 That pattern is written all over their product history, if you know where to look.

 The most well known example is the Apple II, the lifespan of which was extended to fund the development of the far-superior Macintosh.
 They didn’t stop selling minor revisions to that product just because something better was coming.
 That’s not the way this business works.
 There’s always something better coming.
 That’s not the basis for business decisions, nor purchasing decisions.

 The iPhone is a tool.
 I’m not really convinced that excitement or secrecy are important factors in the tools I use to make and organize things.
 How much my tool of choice changes year over year is less important than what problems I’m trying to solve with it, or what art I’m trying to make with it, or what event I’m trying to put together with it.